 ABCBS’ pass-through payments were acceptable to pharmacists, who almost always received enough from the PBM to cover the wholesale cost of the drugs, plus an average of $10 toward the overhead cost of dispensing them to patients.
 (On March 1, ABCBS returned to a pass-through method but adopted a payment schedule that is less generous to pharmacists than in past years.)

 While pharmacists prefer the transparency of pass-through contracts, spread contracts are appealing to the insurance carrier because they guarantee lower costs and incentivize PBMs to control costs.
-They are also attractive to the PBMs, which have a remarkable degree of control over how much of the insurance payment goes to the pharmacist and how much it keeps for itself.
+They are also attractive to the PBMs, which have a remarkable degree of control over how much of the insurance payment goes to the pharmacist and how much they keep for themselves.

 The two other insurance carriers that sell plans in the Arkansas Health Insurance Marketplace, where individual buyers and low-income residents eligible for Arkansas Works benefits choose their plans, were already using a spread.
 And those competitors were reimbursing pharmacists an average of $2 less than wholesale cost per generic prescription, according to ABCBS spokeswoman Max Greenwood.